-(To initiate a graduate project, student should set up counseling session with potential project instructor to define the project objective, scope, and progress check points.
-In general, student should meet with instructor at least biweekly and submit formal report and presentation for discussion and evaluation.
-Upon completion, with instructor's approval, a final report shall be submitted to CS department and a formal project presentation shall be presented to the department.)
+(To initiate an undergraduate project, the student should set up a counseling session with a potential project instructor to define the project objective, scope, and progress check points.
+In general, the student should meet with his or her instructor at least biweekly and submit a formal report and presentation for discussion and evaluation.
+Upon completion, and with the instructor's approval, a final report shall be submitted to CS department and a formal project presentation shall be presented to the department.)
+Prerequisite: Graduate Standing